se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 The `@Component` tag is used to mark a component.
 It provides the metadata that determines how the component is processed during runtime.

-* The use of `selector: app-heroes` is how Angular identifies this component in a template and renders it.
+* The use of `selector: app-person` is how Angular identifies this component in a template.
+For instance, if the `<app-person>` tag is encountered in any template across the project, Angular instantiates the `PersonComponent` and renders the view defined by the template `./person.component.html`.

-* The `hero.name` used in the template, refers to the name property defined in the above component.
+* The `person.name` used in the template, refers to the name property defined in the above component.

 Now let us look at what **Dependency Injection**(DI) means.
 Dependencies are services that a class needs in order to perform it's function.
 We can visualize this with the help of an example.